eseidel/space_traders/README.md

 ```

 The `export BOT=true` exists just to disable a warning that `flutter` prints
 when being run as root.
+If you're not running as root, you don't need it.

 ## Database Setup